 Johnson was implicated with playing a role in one of the worst bursts of gang violence Richmond had ever seen, with 11 people killed in a 45-day period.
 He and two other members of the Newtowne gang were sentenced to death under a federal law that targets large-scale drug traffickers.

-In their clemency petition, Johnson’s lawyers asked Trump to commute his death sentence to life in prison.
-They described a traumatic childhood when he was physically abused by his drug-addicted mother and her boyfriends, abandoned at age 13, then shuffled between residential and institutional facilities until he aged out of the foster care system.
-They cite numerous childhood IQ tests discovered after he was sentenced that place him in the mentally disabled category and say testing during his time in prison shows he can read and write at only an elementary school level.
+Johnson’s lawyers described a traumatic childhood in which he was physically abused by his drug-addicted mother and her boyfriends, abandoned at age 13, then shuffled between residential and institutional facilities until he aged out of the foster care system.
+They cited numerous childhood IQ tests discovered after he was sentenced that place him in the mentally disabled category.
+They say he could only read and write at an elementary school level.

-Government filings have spelled Johnson’s name ‘Cory,’ but his lawyers say he spells it ‘Corey.’
+Government filings spelled Johnson’s name “Cory,” but his lawyers say he spells it “Corey.”

 Richard Benedict, who was Johnson’s special education teacher at a New York school for emotionally troubled kids, said Johnson was hyperactive, anxious and reading and writing at a second- or third-grade level when he was 16 and 17.

-Prosecutors, however, say Johnson has not shown that he is mentally disabled.
+Prosecutors, however, said Johnson had not shown that he was mentally disabled.